 2013 – KRLT finalizes its first urban project with the acquisition and protection of 4.34 acres of land and 700 feet of Kinni River frontage on Riverside Drive in the City of River Falls.
 In partnership with attorney Chuck Bye and the City, KRLT secures State Stewardship funding for the purchase and then transfers the property to the City with a conservation easement in place.

-KRLT successfully completes monitoring of 32 easements and 3 properties with a team of 20 volunteers.
-More than 2,000 acres of land were monitoried by volunteers who spent in excess of 150 hours of their time doing the work.
+KRLT successfully completes the monitoring of 32 easements and 3 properties with a team of 20 volunteers.
+More than 2,000 acres of land were monitored by volunteers who spent in excess of 150 hours of their time doing the work.
 Monitoring was previously done by KRLT staff.

-2014 – Seven super volunteers product the first annual River Falls Fly Fishing Festival (R4F) and give all $2,410 proceeds to KRLT!
+2014 – Seven super volunteers produce the first annual River Falls Fly Fishing Festival (R4F) and give all $2,410 proceeds to KRLT!

 Kinni Guardian memberships are established to provide critical operating support.